 - Require ALL students, parents, and community members to enter via the High School OR Elementary main entrances only.
 We are currently training all students and staff to NOT open doors for others.

 - Asking ALL students and parents to use the incident report form to communicate any concerns https://goo.gl/forms/7mUXk7XdA3VKYkHg1

 - The reporting form will be accessible at the Beechwood Schools website.

 - Develop a safety-training schedule for ALL staff in cooperation with the FMPD.

 - Continuing to take every concern or threat seriously and addressing them in a timely and pertinent manner according to district policy and code of conduct.

-Moving toward the conclusion of the 2017-2018 school year, we remain cognizant of the uniquely intimate nature of our community and how that can create a sense of comfort or complacency.
+We remain cognizant of the uniquely intimate nature of our community and how that can create a sense of comfort or complacency.
 We assure all students, parents, and community members that the Beechwood Independent Schools continually seek to improve, progress, and evolve to create a safe learning environment for all students.